iisaka51/datajuggler/README.md

  -  `urange()` - Return an object that produces a sequence of integes.

-if pandas installed, follows functions are enabled. otherwise raise ModuleNotInstalledError when function call it.
+if pandas installed, follows functions are enabled. otherwise raise NotImplementedError when function call it.

  -  `add_df()` - Add data into DataFrame.
  -  `df_compare()` - Check DataFrame is equals.